Yaw-Dev/Yaw-Dev/README.md

 ## Hi there 👋
-I'm Nikos, a 17 year old dude from Greece.
+I'm Nikos, an 18 year old dude from Greece.
-- Learning Python & Javascript
+- Learning Python & C#
-- Interested in C and C++
+- Interested in Javascript

 ---